-If you have federal student loan debt, The U.S. Department of Education offers various repayment plans, including Income-Driven Repayment (IDR) Plans that set your monthly loan payments at an amount that factors in your income and family size.
+If you have federal student loan debt and you’re not in a position to refinance student loans, The U.S. Department of Education offers various repayment plans, including Income-Driven Repayment (IDR) Plans that set your monthly loan payments at an amount that factors in your income and family size.

 To ensure what you pay each month is affordable for your particular financial situation, your monthly payment is set as a percentage of your discretionary income, typically between 10% and 20%, based on the plan.